evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 project.save()
 ```

-When you navigate to the UI, you will now see the Dashboard, which shows a summary of Test results (Success, Failure, and Warning) for each Test Suite we ran.
+When you navigate to the UI, you will now see a Panel which shows a summary of Test results (Success, Failure, and Warning) for each Test Suite we ran.
 As you add more Tests to the same Project, the Panels will be automatically updated to show new Test results.

 ![](../.gitbook/assets/cookbook/llmregesting_test_dashboard.png)